 As it is with succulents, water needs are low to average.

-When the weather is hot and dry, water moderately without overwatering and drowning the roots.
+When hot and dry weather, water moderately without overwatering and drowning the roots.

 Water moderately throughout the year, making sure the soil isn’t wet.